vanruesc/inline-import/README.md

 ## Options

 - Command line exclusive:
-  - You must specify a list of target source paths under `src`.
+  - You must specify a source path or a list of paths under `src`.
+Glob patterns are supported.
   - An alternative `backup` path may be specified.
 The default path is _.backup_.
 - You may define a specific `encoding` for the JavaScript files that will be processed.
 Use one of the possible encoding values specified in node's [Buffer](https://github.com/nodejs/node/blob/master/lib/buffer.js) class.